Year 2049

 DALL·E’s super-charged creation and editing skills could replace some of the work done by designers, photographers, models, and artists.

 I can envision applications to generate custom art and logos for individuals at a fraction of the price of hiring a designer.
-It would be harder to replace an entire creative team for a bigger project (for now) since DALL·E 2 gives you little control over the art direction.
+It would be harder to replace an entire creative team for a bigger project since DALL·E 2 gives you little control over the art direction.

 #6: Copyright and trademarks